PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 ----------------------------

 Multimedia items are defined in a similar way as links in a markdown document.
 They can both be defined inline, or by reference, as links are too.
-Three things differ, between multimedia links and normal links:
+Four things differ, between multimedia links and normal links:

 1. The link to a multimedia item must be prefixed by an exclamation mark (`!`).
 2. The definition can have an optional `WIDTH` and `HEIGHT` value after the optional title.
 Both are positive integers, and both can be provided in both the inline version and the referenced version.
-3. The URL the link is pointing to, selects the best multi-media interface.
+3. The URL the link is pointing to, selects the best multimedia interface.
+4. It is possible to define multi-resolution or multi-format multimedia content items, by listing a sequence of URLs pointing to resources of different sizes and formats.
+If the multimedia interface supports multi-format or multi-resolution content, all these resources will be used.
+If the interface only supports a single source, the first source in the definition will be used.
+Examples of multi-resolution and multi-format content items will be given below.

-Developers on the platform can add their own multi-media interfaces.
+Developers on the platform can add their own multimedia interfaces.
 All they need to do is implement a class with a default constructor, that implements the `Waher.Content.Markdown.Model.IMultimediaContent` interface.
 The parser will find the class and instantiate it, and then use it for content that it matches.
-The multi-media interfaces described below only cover the interfaces that are included by default.
+The multimedia interfaces described below only cover the interfaces that are included by default.

+**Note**: If no particular multimedia handler is found for a URL, it is considered to be an image by default.

 ### Images